-In 2000, news reports said that some former U.S. nonproliferation and intelligence officials suspected that China provided equipment for Pakistan's secret heavy water production plant at Khushab, where an unsafeguarded reactor allegedly has generated weapons-grade plutonium.
-Clinton Administration officials at the White House and State Department reportedly denied China's involvement but said that they did not know the origins of the plant.3 The DCI reported in November 2003 that, in the first half of 2003, continued contacts between PRC entities and "entities associated with Pakistan's nuclear weapons program" cannot be ruled out, despite the PRC's 1996 promise not to assist unsafeguarded nuclear facilities.
+In 2000, news reports said that some former U.S. nonproliferation and intelligence officials suspected that China provided equipment for Pakistan's secret heavy water production plant at Khushab, where an unsafeguarded reactor reportedly started up in April 1998 and has generated weapons-grade plutonium.
+Clinton Administration officials at the White House and State Department reportedly denied China's involvement but said that they did not know the origins of the plant.
+The DCI reported in November 2003 that, in the first half of 2003, continued contacts between PRC entities and "entities associated with Pakistan's nuclear weapons program" cannot be ruled out, despite the PRC's 1996 promise not to assist unsafeguarded nuclear facilities.
 The Director of the Defense Intelligence Agency (DIA), Vice Admiral Lowell Jacoby, testified to the Senate Intelligence Committee on February 24, 2004, that PRC entities "remain involved with nuclear and missile programs in Pakistan and Iran," while "in some cases," the entities are involved without the government's knowledge, implying that there are cases in which the PRC government has knowledge of the relationships.

-China's past and persisting connections to Pakistan's nuclear program has raised questions about whether China had involvement in or knowledge about the long-time efforts, publicly confirmed in early 2004, of Abdul Qadeer Khan, the former head of Pakistan's nuclear weapon program, in selling uranium enrichment technology to Iran, North Korea, and Libya - particularly since China was an early recipient of the uranium enrichment technology Khan acquired in Europe.4 Also, there are questions about whether China has shared intelligence about Pakistani nuclear technology transfers.
-With the troubling disclosures, China may be more willing to cooperate on nonproliferation or may remain reluctant to confirm its involvement, particularly after a report said that the Pakistani network sold Libya a nuclear bomb design that originated in China.5 DCI George Tenet confirmed A.Q.
+China's past and persisting connections to Pakistan's nuclear program has raised questions about whether China had involvement in or knowledge about the long-time efforts, publicly confirmed in early 2004, of Abdul Qadeer Khan, the former head of Pakistan's nuclear weapon program, in selling uranium enrichment technology to Iran, North Korea, and Libya - particularly since China was an early recipient of the uranium enrichment technology Khan acquired in Europe.
+Also, there are questions about whether China has shared intelligence with the United States about Khan's nuclear technology transfers.
+With the troubling disclosures, China might be more willing to cooperate on nonproliferation or might remain reluctant to confirm its involvement, particularly after a report said that the Pakistani network sold Libya a nuclear bomb design that originated in China.
+A senior Pakistani diplomat was quoted as saying that, while in Beijing in 2002, PRC officials said they knew "A.Q.
+Khan was in China and bribing people, and they wanted him out."
+DCI George Tenet confirmed A.Q.
 Khan's network of nuclear trade in open testimony to the Senate Intelligence Committee on February 24, 2004.